 Keywords & Titles

 A great video production will be useless if prospective customers cannot find it.
-Of course all finished productions will be embedded on your website.
-But customers visiting your city in the coming weeks may simply take to YouTube and search for tours of rooms by location.
+Of course, all finished productions will be embedded on your website.
+But customers visiting your city in the coming weeks may take to YouTube and search for tours of rooms by location.
 That is why keywords are so important.

 Just In Case